dgurnari/covid_19_Oxford_database/country_stats/readme.md

 Since this integrated dataset is not directly available we personally merged it folowing the official guidelines.
 Our version can be found at https://drive.google.com/drive/folders/1ug6_ndeEi4OhmAZJeXiZmG7BO6T5bPX9?usp=sharing and contains 1430 variables and 513529 observations.
+In the same folder we include the log of the merging procedure.

 ## Variables Processing and Aggregation
-The Integrated_Values_Survey_aggregator.ipynb notebook aggregates the answers found in the Integrated Values Survey Dataset.

 We considered only a subset of all the questions found in the surveys, this list can be found in the file IVS_Variable_List.cvs

 We aim to provide two different levels of aggregation: